 A cracked ceramic glass surface on your induction hob is unsafe to use.
 It needs an urgent, professional repair.
 It’s not advisable to attempt replacing the glass yourself.

-The circuitry of an induction hob is a tangled mass of complex wiring; if you don’t have any experience with it, you can easily cause further damage.
+The circuitry of an induction hob is a tangled mass of complex wiring and if you don’t have any experience, you can easily cause further damage.

 A professional electrician understands how to disengage the cracked glass correctly without dropping pieces into the hob’s wiring.
-The replacement glass must also be balanced properly to ensure a safe, seam-free finish.
+The replacement glass also needs to be balanced properly to ensure a safe, seam-free finish.

 Is it expensive to fix a cracked induction hob?